 Cars provided by agencies may vary between providers, but generally, the vehicles are in very good condition and are fairly recent (between 2-10 years).
 Most leased cars are Japanese but there are also American sedans and cars.
 I recommend the Japanese small cars which are reliable and cost less.
 Anyway Mauritian roads are not designed for rapid cars.

 Depending on the provider, the service and the type of car, renting a car in Mauritius can cost between 25 € to 75 € per day.
 This price normally includes expenses such as local taxes, theft and accident insurance.
-If you are renting a car over a long period remember that the price drops; so feel free to rent for the duration of your stay.
+If you are looking for a car rental in Mauritius over a long period remember that the price drops; so feel free to rent for the duration of your stay.

 Gas is sold at about € 1.26/ $1.42 per liter.
 This is almost the same price as in France.
 However, in Mauritius you will be shorter trips, which should not greatly affect your budget.
 There are nearly one hundred service stations spread all over the island.
 You can find 24/7 Gas station at the following spots on the island: Bagatelle, La Croisette, Curepipe, La Preneuse, Pamplemousses(Engen Stations), Grand River North West and Callebasse(Indian Oil Stations).